Free Online BMI Calculator

 A BMI of 30 or above is classified as obese.
 Obesity is further divided into three classes: Class I (30–34.9), Class II (35–39.9), and Class III (40 and above), also called severe or morbid obesity.
 Higher classes indicate greater health risk.

-Standard BMI categories do not apply to children and teens.
-For ages 2–19, BMI is interpreted using age- and sex-specific percentiles called BMI-for-age.
-This calculator is designed for adults aged 20 and older.
+Not with the standard adult categories.
+For ages 2-19, BMI uses age- and sex-specific percentiles.
+This calculator is designed for adults 20 and older.